unimpeded: A Public Grid of Nested Sampling Chains for Cosmological Model Comparison and Tension Analysis: Results

 To systematically quantify the consistency between the various cosmological datasets employed in this work, we utilised the tension statistics calculator implemented in the \texttt{unimpeded} package and the nested sampling chains it offers.
 We performed a comprehensive tension analysis across 31 pairwise dataset combinations for each of the 8 cosmological models under consideration.
 For each pair, we computed the tension statistics discussed in~\cref{ssec:tension_quant_theory}, including $p$-value significance $\sigma$ (\Cref{fig:tension_heatmap}), Bayesian Model Dimensionality ($d_G$) (\Cref{fig:tension_d_G}), Information Ratio (\Cref{fig:tension_I}), $R$ statistic (\Cref{fig:tension_logR}), and Suspiciousness (\Cref{fig:tension_logS}), providing a comprehensive view of the statistical agreement between datasets.
 For each of the tension statistics, the dataset ($y$-axis) is ranked ascendingly or descendingly using its model posterior $\Prob(\model_i|\data)$ weighted average, as stated by \Cref{eq:model_weighted_average}.

 The results of this extensive analysis are summarised in~\Cref{fig:tension_heatmap}, which presents the tension significance expressed as the equivalent Gaussian sigma ($\sigma$) of the $p$-value (see~\Cref{ssec:tension_quant_theory} for the theory and equations).
 A crucial feature of this representation is that the numerical $\sigma$ values are directly comparable both across rows and down columns, unlike the model comparison heatmap in~\Cref{ssec:model_comparison_results}.
+As discussed in~\Cref{sssec:prior_model_dependence}, these values are conditional on our chosen priors and models.

 Each of the five heatmaps is sorted to bring the most concerning dataset combinations to the top, providing an immediate visual guide to potential tensions.
 For the $p$-value significance in~\Cref{fig:tension_heatmap}, rows are sorted in descending order of their average $\sigma$ across all models.
-The subsequent heatmaps for the $\log R$, $\log I$, and $\log S$ statistics (\Cref{fig:tension_logR,fig:tension_I,fig:tension_logS}) are sorted in ascending order to place the most negative values—indicating strong tension—at the top.
+The subsequent heatmaps for the $\log R$, $Q$, and $\log S$ statistics (\Cref{fig:tension_logR,fig:tension_I,fig:tension_logS}) are sorted in ascending order to place the most negative values—indicating strong tension—at the top.
 The Bayesian model dimensionality in~\Cref{fig:tension_d_G} is also sorted in ascending order.
 We employ red highlighting to flag values that cross specific thresholds of concern.
 For the $p$-value, we highlight $\sigma > 2.88$, a threshold calculated by \Cref{eq:sigma_threshold_corrected} in \Cref{sssec:look_elsewhere_effect} that accounts for the look-elsewhere effect across our 248 analyses (8 models $\times$ 31 dataset pairs).
 This threshold is not arbitrary, if there were no genuine tensions, we would expect exactly one result to reach $\sigma = 2.88$ purely by chance. \Cref{fig:tension_heatmap} shows 14 dataset-model combinations with $\sigma > 2.88$, significantly more than the single false positive expected under the null hypothesis.
 Rather than correcting individual $p$-values or $\sigma$ values (which would change as the grid expands), we apply this threshold, ensuring that $\sigma$ values remain directly interpretable independently of the grid size.
 For the other statistics, red flags indicate $\log R < 0$ and $\log S < 0$, signalling dataset inconsistency and direct likelihood conflict, respectively.